rtmigo/fmap_dart/README.md

 }
 ```

 Each entry is stored in a separate file.
-Therefore, the speed of searching for an entry is approximately equal to the speed of reading a file at the exact path.
+Therefore, the speed of searching for an entry is approximately equal to the speed of reading a file.

 ## Creating